spawnmarvel/learning-docker/1.3-containerize-python-application/README.md

 docker rmi 5c8089f9ef31 --force

 # re build it
-docker image build -t python-boil .
+docker image build -t python-boiler .

 # good for debugging to see that it works
-# Run it, --rm removed on stop or ctrl c, -t tag
+# Run it, --rm removed on stop or ctrl c, -tag tag
-docker run --name python-test --rm -t python-boil
+docker run --name python-test --rm -t python-boiler

 # good when you are done with debugging
 # Run it, --d detached in background for ever instead of opening a new terminal
-docker run --name python-test -d -t python-boil
+docker run --name python-test -d -t python-boiler

 docker ps